A Guide to German Wine Classifications

 Spätlese

 Spätlese, which translates to “late harvest,” is a German wine classification level under the Prädikatswein quality category.
-It indicates that the grapes have been harvested later than usual, allowing for a higher sugar concentration in the wine.
+It indicates that the grapes have been harvested later than usual, allowing for a higher sugar concentration in the finished wine made.
 These wines typically have a more complex flavor profile and a higher potential for aging.

 Sugar Content